Oil and Acrylic Painting Workshops and

 Plus a good hat with brim

-I don't force people to paint in my style unless they want to learn it.
+I don't force people to paint in my style unless they want to learn it, please let me know your preference at the start.
 I am very flexible, I generally try to find out how people paint and assist them in creating stronger and better paintings.
 I will give tips and make suggestions as we go along.
 I will be talking mostly about two methods of painting, the three value method and the alla prima method and pointing out their strenghts and difficulties.
 I will also be painting along with the group so they can see just how I do either of those.
-I will cover what to do as a prep before putting any paint on both on site and in the studio.
-I'll discuss choosing subject matter, how much or little to paint, what drew you to that subject, how to move things like trees, rocks, hills, light and shadows to emphasize what you want to say, how to see real color in nature, how to and what to change the color to warm or cool the piece, composition, focal point or points or not, how to mixe paint, how to apply it, the golden mean and much more.
+I will cover what to do as a prep (thumbnail sketches) before putting any paint on both on site and in the studio.
+I'll discuss choosing subject matter, how much or little to paint, what drew you to that subject, how to move things like trees, rocks, hills, light and shadows to emphasize what you want to say, how to see real color in nature, how to and what to change, the color to warm or cool the piece, composition, focal point or points or not, how to mixe paint, how to apply it, the golden mean and much more.
 If anyone has any questions, please feel free to speak up, I am there to help you grow and improve as artists and I want everyone to enjoy the process and have fun.
 Group critiques at the end of each day will be encouraged and are to be kept on the positive side by all.

 Keep on painting,